KHONSAY: POEM OF MANY TONGUES

 —Tanya Tagaq Gillis (Inuktitut, Eastern Canada)

 Inuktitut (ᐃᓄᒃᑎᑐᑦ), also Eastern Canadian Inuktitut or Eastern Canadian Inuit, is one of the principal Inuit languages of Canada.
 It is recognized as an official language in Nunavut alongside Inuinnaqtun, and both languages are known collectively as Inuktut.
 The Canadian census reports that there are roughly 35,000 Inuktitut speakers in Canada, including roughly 200 who live regularly outside of traditionally Inuit lands.
 Tanya Tagaq Gillis a Juno Award-winning Canadian throat singer and popstar.
-Her latest album, Retribution, was released October 2016
+Her album, Retribution, was released October 2016

 (20) Mo tu’iei ta pepe si hie.
 Os’o tu einca: